-- ➤ Avalanche Education Avalanche Terrain Avoidance and AIARE courses
+- Avalanche Education Avalanche Terrain Avoidance and AIARE courses

 - Skiing Classes

 - o Backcountry Skiing and Splitboarding

 - o Backcountry Nordic Ski School

 - o Telemark Ski School

-- ➢ Winter Camping School
+- Winter Camping School

-- > Snowshoe Class
+Snowshoe Class

-According to the Colorado Avalanche Information Center (CAIC), between 2014 and 2022, 46 people were killed in Colorado by snow avalanches.
+According to the Colorado Avalanche Information Center (CAIC), between 2014 and 2022, 46 people were killed in Colorado by snow avalanches, with hundreds more caught and surviving.
+More die when the risk is Moderate than when the danger scale is High.
 Colorado leads the nation in avalanche fatalities.
 An avalanche is a violent event.
 Snow tumbling down a mountainside can flatten large, sturdy trees.
 A human caught in one of these maelstroms often does not fare well.
 Trauma kills more than a quarter before the snow stops moving.
 After 30 minutes under the snow, buried survivors of the slide have less than a 50% chance of still being alive.
 Those buried more than seven feet under the surface almost never survive.
 Consequently, the primary survival strategy with respect to an avalanche is to avoid being caught in one.